 Scott Daley (2013, ch19) has this great tip - sometimes you can simply Mark the tasks that you want to Highlight or Filter.
 This could save you a lot of time building custom Highlight Filters & custom fields when simple selection and Marking of specific tasks will do.

-References for MS Project Filters
+References for Microsoft Project Filters

 Daley, S. (2013).
 Project 2013 In Depth, Que.Marmel, E. (2010).
 Project 2010 Bible, John Wiley & Sons